resmaili/match-up/README.md

 # AERONET MATCH-UP CODE
 ## Description
 This program reads in ABI L2 AOD data and performs an AERONET match-up.
-This code is in a BETA STAGE and very UNOFFICIAL so use at your own risk.
+This code was written in my spare time, use at your own risk.

 ## Getting Started
 ### Prerequisites